moothes/SALOD/README.md

 A benchmark for SALient Object Detection (SALOD) task.

-We re-implement 14 networks using same settings, including input size, data loader and evaluation metrics (thanks to [Metrics](https://github.com/lartpang/Py-SOD-VOS-EvalToolkit)).
-Hyperparameters for optimizer are different because of various network structures and objective functions.
+We re-implement 14 methods using same settings, including input size, data loader and evaluation metrics (thanks to [Metrics](https://github.com/lartpang/Py-SOD-VOS-EvalToolkit)).
+Hyperparameters of optimizer are different because of various network structures and objective functions.
 We try our best to tune the optimizer for these models to achieve the best performance one-by-one.
-Some other networks are debugging now, it is welcome for you tuning these networks to obtain better performance and contact us.
+Some other networks are debugging now, it is welcome for your contributions on these networks to obtain better performance.

 ## Properties
 1. **A unify interface for new models.** To develop a new network, you only need to 1) set configs; 2) define network; 3) define loss function.
+See methods/template.
-2. We use a new dataset that collects several prevalent datasets to evaluate SOD networks.
+2. We build a new dataset by collecting several prevalent datasets in SOD task.
 3. Easy to adopt different backbones **(Available backbones: ResNet-50, VGG-16, MobileNet-v2, EfficientNet-B0, GhostNet, Res2Net)**
-4. **Testing all networks on your own device.** By input the name of network, you can test old networks in this benchmark.
-Comparisons includes FPS, GFLOPs, model size and so on.
+4. **Testing all networks on your own device.** By input the name of network, you can test all available methods in our benchmark.
+Comparisons includes FPS, GFLOPs, model size and multiple effectiveness metrics.
-5. We implement a **loss factory** that you can change the loss functions for any metwork by passing different parameters.
+5. We implement a **loss factory** that you can change the loss functions using command line parameters.

-## Methods:
+## Available Methods:

  Methods | Publish. | Input | Weight | Optim. | LR    | Epoch | Paper | Src Code
  ----    | -----    | ----- | ------ | ------ | ----- | ----- | ----- | ------